-For those of you not familiar with the Mana franchise, this collection features the first three main titles in the series: Final Fantasy Adventure (originally for the Nintendo Game Boy), Secret of Mana (released worldwide on the Super Nintendo Entertainment System), and Trials of Mana (for the SNES but only in Japan).
+If you aren’t familiar with the Mana franchise, this collection features its first three main titles.
+That’s Final Fantasy Adventure (originally for the Nintendo Game Boy), Secret of Mana (released worldwide on the Super Nintendo Entertainment System), and Trials of Mana (for the SNES but only in Japan).
 All three are appearing on the Switch for the first time in this collection.

 The three games are pillars of the RPG world and have all been remade and re-released numerous times.
-However, with this collection, Nintendo has taken great care to present the games as close to their original formats as possible.
+With this collection, though, Nintendo took great care to present them as close to their original formats as possible.
 Also, keep in mind that a lot of Mana games break from the norm of RPGs and have multiplayer support.
 As such, you can play Secret of Mana and Trials of Mana with up to two other people.

 2. Golf Story

 If you head into playing Golf Story because you’re hoping for some realistic golf gaming with lifelike graphics and physics, you are going to be incredibly disappointed.
-Although the game obviously has a lot to do with golf, it plays more like a Super Nintendo-era SquareSoft title than a PGA Tour game.
+Obviously, the game has a lot to do with golf.
+Overall, though, it plays more like a Super Nintendo-era SquareSoft title than a PGA Tour game.
 Regardless, it’s a truly wonderful Nintendo Switch RPG!

 In Golf Story, you are an ex-golfer who fell in love with the game through his father.
 For reasons we won’t go into, you haven’t played golf in 20 years but are working hard to rekindle your interest in the sport.
 With that basic premise as the launching pad, you embark on a fun and sometimes hilarious journey.

 The turn-based combat elements of “traditional” RPGs are upended in Golf Story by making them golf swings and other golf-related movements.
 You likely have never played anything quite like Golf Story, but RPG fans will love it.